There are many different edge treatments available for laminate countertops. BUT … not all of the choices may be an option for your kitchen.

 8. Unique circumstances – reduced depth cabinets

 9. Rounded turns or large radius corners

-10. Laminate Color selection – Formica now offers new edges that not only are limited to Formica colors but are also only available in limited colors
+10. Laminate Color selection – some edges are only available in certain colors

 11. Wall tile (if you don’t plan to remove it)